 By Steve “Brewdude” Garn

-Over 6 years ago I was welding some aluminum that was heavily pitted.
-The part was very dirty with grease and I usually cleaned parts with carb cleaner.
-It was a rush job and the local country store, which usually has carb cleaner, was out so I bought some brake cleaner.
-My regular routine for cleaning was to wipe off as much as I could and then spray on some cleaner and wipe off the remainder of the dirt and grease.
+Over six years ago I was welding some aluminum that was heavily pitted.
+The part was very dirty with grease, and I usually cleaned parts with carb cleaner.
+It was a rush job and the local country store, which usually has carb cleaner, was out, so I bought some brake cleaner.
+My routine for cleaning was to wipe off as much as I could and then spray on some cleaner and wipe off the remainder of the dirt and grease.
 After doing this, I would then preheat the area with an acetylene torch to get rid of any of the remaining solvents, thereby eliminating the chance of a flashback fire.
-To get rid of any fumes, I had the shop doors open and an exhaust fan running.
+To get rid of any fumes, I had the shop doors open, and an exhaust fan is running.